-The splits in energy aren’t unexpected, as after vast expansion in the industry, low oil prices sent many fortunes reeling.
-And the biotech and technology companies were mostly cheap stocks with shaky fundamentals, or companies like Frontier Communications (FTR) that have run into some misery.
+The splits in energy aren’t unexpected, as after vast expansion in the industry, low oil prices (until recently) sent many fortunes reeling.
+And the biotech and technology companies were mostly cheap stocks with shaky fundamentals, or companies like Frontier Communications that have run into some misery.
 As well, the biotechs are mostly a speculative bunch with the need to burn cash at a rapid rate, so I can’t say I was too surprised to see the abundance of their reverse stock splits.

-Most of the time, these splits are not good for investors.
+Most of the time, these reverse stock splits are not good for investors.
 And with such an escalation in reverse stock splits, I thought it might be time to review the good and the bad aspects of reverse stock splits in case you own shares in a company that just executed or are contemplating executing a reverse split.